bradallenfisher/dmd-course-materials/practice/future_living.md

 How do you know?

 ### Deliverable 1: Future-casting
-**Step 1:** [Complete Futurecasting worksheet](https://docs.google.com/presentation/d/1eYc1Jnw937SZmfk0vvyZl-N265pWCgvpkAypJXCOX50/edit?usp=sharing) with your assigned partner.
+[Complete Futurecasting worksheet](https://docs.google.com/presentation/d/1eYc1Jnw937SZmfk0vvyZl-N265pWCgvpkAypJXCOX50/edit?usp=sharing) with your assigned partner.
 You will each complete this on your own, but can ask your partner for help if you get stuck.
 (45 minutes)

+### Deliverable 2: Visual communication
-**Step 2:** Create a digital or physical collage based on your sketch from step 1 that communicates your HMW question.
+Create a digital or physical collage based on your sketch from the futurecasting worksheet that communicates your HMW question.
 (1 hour)

-### Deliverable 2: Prototyping

 ## Learning resources
 ### Readings